Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model

 \subsection{Model symmetries}

-The unit vectors $\textbf{i}$ and $\textbf{j}$ are pointing East and North respectively.
-This choice is arbitrary, and the equations of fluid mechanics do not depend neither on the orientation nor on the origin of the frame in which the coordinates are expressed: they are invariant under the action of $SE(2)$, the {\em Special Euclidean} group of isometries of the plane $\mathbb{R}^2$.
-Let us prove this invariance.
+The unit vectors $\textbf{i}$ and $\textbf{j}$ can be chosen to point East and North respectively.
+This choice is arbitrary, and the equations of fluid mechanics depend neither on the orientation nor on the origin of the frame in which the coordinates are expressed: they are invariant under the action of the Lie group $SE(2)$, the {\em Special Euclidean} group of isometries of the plane $\mathbb{R}^2$.
+Let us prove it.
 Let $R_\theta= \left(

 \right) $ be a horizontal rotation of angle $\theta$.
-Let $(x_0,y_0)\in\mathbb{R}^2$ be the origin of the new frame.
-Let $(X,Y)$ be the coordinates associated to the new frame $R_{-\theta}(\textbf{i},\textbf{j})-(x_0,y_0)$.
+Let $(x_0,y_0)\in\mathbb{R}^2$ be the origin of some new frame.
+Let $(X,Y)$ be the coordinates associated to this new frame $R_{-\theta}(\textbf{i},\textbf{j})-(x_0,y_0)$.
 In this new frame, the variables read